ASUS' ZenFone 6 has a flippable camera and giant battery

 What may seem a little disappointing is the fact that the 6.4-inch FHD+ screen is LCD instead of AMOLED, but based on my brief hands-on, it's still an impressive IPS panel that supports HDR10.
 And yes, since it's not an AMOLED screen, there's no in-display fingerprint reader here, but there should otherwise be little to complain about, especially with a conventional fingerprint sensor around back.

 ASUS decided to throw in a generous 5,000mAh battery here, while most other phones tend to top out at 4,000mAh.
-The engineers went to great lengths to justify this decision: It was either a smaller capacity with super fast charging or a larger capacity within the same battery size, but slower charging.
+The engineers went to great lengths to justify this decision: It was either a smaller capacity with super fast charging (like 40W) or a larger capacity within the same battery size, but slower charging -- 18W in this case.

 ASUS went with the latter, claiming that endurance should come before convenience.
 There's also the concern of faster degradation with high-power charging.
 According to the company's comparison tests, both implementations eventually reach the same charging capacity at around the same time, so ASUS might as well offer more battery juice to its users.
 As a bonus, the battery here does reverse charging too, meaning you can share some love with others in need, so long as you have the right type of USB-C cable handy.